seanbrindley17/milestone-project-4/TESTING.md

 ## Bugs/Issues

-* The X button on my toasts doesn't close the toast, despite the data-dismiss being linked to the .toast class in my toasts.
+* The X button on my toasts didn't close the toast, despite the data-dismiss being linked to the .toast class in my toasts.
     * The fix for this was simple, Bootstrap 5 attributes use data-bs and the example project was made before Bootstrap 5 so I just had to update the data-dismiss to data-bs-dismiss.

 * I have been unable to get any images to display.
 I'm not sure if it's because I've done something wrong with the MEDIA_URL in settings.